TheKingEagle/RMSoftware.ModularBot/doc/AdvancedActions/ExternalLibs.md

 CLI_EXEC is pretty much the same thing, but the bot adds another internal parameter to provide more control to the bot itself.
 * Please refer to the DLL readme to get the EXEC Type for the specified function.

+## TODO:
+* Documentation will soon be available for creating a library that can be called using these EXEC and CLI_EXEC methods.
 ## Sample EXEC Command DLL ReadMe

 ```